stas-lucky/udemy-nodejs-course/README.md

 ### Run the app

-To run the app use next command
+Run mongo database: `sudo`
-`npm run start:dev`
+To run the app in dev mode use next command: `npm start`

 ### ESLint configuration